I know how to write scripts in Python and now I want to learn object-oriented Python. How can I create my first Python class?

 .format(self.city_name, self.weather_type, self.temperature, int(self.precipitation_chance*100), int(self.humidity*100), self.wind_speed))

-I have added a new parameter to the constructor, called city_name, then set the value of the instance attribute city_name.
+I have added a new parameter to the constructor, called city_name, and then set the value of the instance attribute city_name.

 Also, I have updated the print_summary method to use the name of the city from our new instance attribute.

-Considering that the number of parameters the __init__ method needs has changed, we will also have to change the way we create our object, we also need to pass a string for the name of the city as first argument.
+Considering that the number of parameters the __init__ method needs has changed, we will also have to change the way we create our object, we also need to pass a string for the name of the city as the first argument.

 london = City('London', 21, 'Sunny', 0.1, 0.63, 10)